alex/what-happens-when/README.rst

 Post-rendering and user-induced execution
 -----------------------------------------

-After rendering has been completed, the dynamic nature of web development comes into play, particularly through the execution of JavaScript code.
+"Enhance web interactivity with dynamic JavaScript execution for real-time updates."After rendering has been completed, the dynamic nature of web development comes into play, particularly through the execution of JavaScript code.
 This phase is crucial for creating interactive and responsive web experiences.
 Timing mechanisms, such as those driving Google Doodle animations, or user interactions like typing queries into a search box, trigger the execution of JavaScript.

 Moreover, plugins like Flash or Java, although currently not active on the Google homepage, have historically been instrumental in enhancing web interactivity.
 Scripts executed during this phase have the capability to initiate additional network requests, fetching data or resources dynamically.
 This not only enriches the content but also ensures that the user receives up-to-date information.